ngroberts/UAHPC/README.md

-# Useful Commands for the Kmkocot Usergrp:
+# Useful Commands for the Kmkocot Usergrp on UAHPC:

 ## Group ID and Group Ownership

 Check groups you belong to:
 >id -Gn
-HAHAH

 Check ownership of files in a folder:
 >ls -la